 Scott A. Satkoske

 Scott Satkoske, as Executive Director, Medical Equipment Management, at OC Reilly Inc., brings 25-plus years of expertise managing equipment and consumables for a number of health systems and health equipment providers.
-Scott also serves as Vice President of Operations for MEM Strategies LLC.

 His work with OC Reilly guides clients in the understanding and consideration of medical equipment purchases and their ongoing operation, to maximize value and cost effectiveness.
 This has become a critical element in healthcare management, as providers must balance the need to enhance their care-based offerings to patients while aggressively managing expenses and arranging for adequate returns on the investments made in medical equipment.